 A criminal conspiracy is where two or more people plan a course of action that, if carried out, would result in a criminal offence being committed.

 A key point to understand with conspiracy charges is that you do not need to have directly taken part in criminal activity to be charged with conspiracy.
 You could still be charged even if you are only involved in the planning of the conspiracy or if you carry out an action that is not in itself criminal, but still contributes to an overall plan that involves a crime taking place.
-For example, if you hire a car to be used in importing drugs, you could still be charged, even though hiring a car is not illegal.
+For example, if you hire a car to be used in the importation of drugs, you could still be charged, even though hiring a car is not illegal.

 What are the penalties for importing controlled drugs into the UK?